j-tseng/junkSort.AI/README.md

 ## About the Project

+### Project Selection Process

-Given that the program has a fundamental principle of social good, the idea for this project percolated from an interest in promoting sustainability. **More to add when more is developed**
+Given that the program has a fundamental principle of social good, the idea for this project percolated from an interest in promoting and facilitating sustainable practices.
+A quick search revealed that a few other implementations of image recognition for garbage sorting existed, but none in the form of an app.
+Additionally, the app approach was chosen as there existed key tutorials on using TensorFlow for image recognition on Android apps.

+### How was the app developed and how does it work?

+- Android application based on the [Android ML Example](https://github.com/MindorksOpenSource/AndroidTensorFlowMachineLearningExample/) from the Mindorks community
+- Uses the Google [TensorFlow API](https://tensorflow.org) in Java
+- Trains the new objects for recycling/compost/trash classification as a final layer on top of pre-trained [Inception V3]((https://arxiv.org/abs/1512.00567)
+- Images for final layer taken from [ImageNet](http://www.image-net.org/) sets
+- Recognized images classified into .txt lists for each category
+- Modifications made to the MainActivity, Classifier, and TensorFlowImageClassifier Java files change text displayed on screen from image label to appropriate category
+- Categorisation would only be carried out for objects that were recognized with >40% confidence, otherwise the object was thrown into the trash category
+- [Android Studio](https://developer.android.com/studio/index.html) used to test and debug the app

+### Challenges encountered in the design process

+- Time constraint and varying experience with Android development and image recognition limited scope of projects that were achievable
+- Efficiency of image classifier
+	- Training length and computational power required made it difficult to train on a large set for final layer
+	- ImageNet sets sometimes required cleaning (ex. tea bag set contained many pictures with cups, thus trained model would classify cups as compostable)
+- Efficiency of categorisation methodology
+	- Simplistic and inelegant approach: after item is recognized, searches from .txt list (finite and non-robust state space)
+	- Automatically classify objects with highest confidence level <40% as trash
+	- Approach makes it hard to scale with more objects

 ### Phases of the Project

-- [ ] PART 1: Image recognition
+- [x] PART 1: Image recognition
 	- [x] API design choice --> TensorFlow, Inception
 	- [x] Minimum viable product - retrain neural net
-	- [ ] Optimizing model to recognize more objects and with higher accuracy
+	- [x] Optimizing model to recognize more objects and with higher accuracy
 - [x] PART 2: Categorisation
 	- [x] Write code for layer between labeling and output to categorize objects as recyclable, compostable, or trash
 	- [x] Develop item lists to use for categorisation